gvwilson/sdxjs/en/src/page-templates/index.md

 <blockquote markdown="1">
 ### Spot the bug

-This implementation of `if` contains a subtle bug.
-The `open` and `close` functions both check the value of the control variable.
+The `open` and `close` functions for `if` both check the value of the control variable.
-If something inside the body of the `if` changes that value, the result could be an opening tag without a matching closing tag or vice versa.
+If something inside the `if`'s body changes that value we could produce an opening tag without a matching closing tag.
-We haven't implemented an assignment operator, so right now there's no way for that to happen, but it's a plausible thing for us to add later, and tracking down a bug in old code that is revealed by new code is always a headache.
+We haven't implemented assignment, so there's no way for that to happen now, but it could be a headache if we add it later.
 </blockquote>

 Finally we come to loops.